‘Resolve the problems of our deaths? Sounds like something from a bad movie. What problems?’ I queried, echoing the words of the Presence.

 ‘Well, I don’t agree with you, John.
 And I’m not going to run the risk,’ Sasha said firmly, and I had to agree with her.
 Another first.

 ‘Perhaps this is the resolving we’ve got to do?’
 Freddie suggested.
 ‘So, John, how did you die, and when?’

 ‘You think that by talking about our experiences we might find a common link?’
 John asked.
 ‘Okay, well, maybe.
 I died at home.
 In bed, in my sleep.
 In 1919.’

 ‘1919!’
 I couldn’t help it, I was astounded.
 ‘You’ve been dead for a hundred years!’

 ‘Does it show?’ he asked, amused.
 I was too shocked to feel sheepish.

 ‘Sorry, but a hundred years!
-It’s just that—well, it does seem a hell of a long time.
+It’s just that—well, it does seem a hell of a long time to just—hang about.
 Imagine being a spirit hanging around in space for all that time!’

 ‘I don’t have to imagine it, I’ve bloody done it!’
 John snapped.